sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`generate_watts_strogatz`** (`species`, `species`, `int`, `float`, `int`, `bool`) --->  `graph`

 #### Result:
-returns a random small-world network (following Watts-Strogatz model)./nreturns a random small-world network (following Watts-Strogatz model).
+returns a random small-world network (following Watts-Strogatz model). returns a random small-world network (following Watts-Strogatz model).

 #### Comment:
 The Watts-Strogatz model is a random graph generation model that produces graphs with small-world properties, including short average path lengths and high clustering.A small-world network is a type of graph in which most nodes are not neighbors of one another, but most nodes can be reached from every other by a small number of hops or steps.
 [From Wikipedia article]The map operand should includes following elements:The Watts-Strogatz model is a random graph generation model that produces graphs with small-world properties, including short average path lengths and high clustering.A small-world network is a type of graph in which most nodes are not neighbors of one another, but most nodes can be reached from every other by a small number of hops or steps.
 [From Wikipedia article]The map operand should includes following elements: